Signed in as:

 ---

 Lucas Ramirez is the son of Rachel Ramirez, Executive Director at LLI in Chesterfield.
-He is an avid reader, loves dinosaurs, puzzles, playing on playgrounds, riding his scooter, and playing with his little brother, Levi.
+He is an avid reader and podcast listener, and he loves learning, dinosaurs, robots, puzzles, playing on playgrounds, riding his bike, and playing anything with his father, Luis, and his little brother, Levi.
 Since he was born in 2018, Lucas has spent countless hours at LLI and loves seeing members and making them laugh with stories and jokes.
+Lucas is homeschooled and is a student at the Classical Conversations Charter Colony community that meets one half-day weekly during the school year.

 ---